gabeklein/expressive-mvc/README.md

 }
 ```

 > With a controller, we can do a lot better on scope.
-Plus in an [MVC](https://www.tutorialsteacher.com/mvc/mvc-architecture) sense, we've removed our Model (data) out of the View (component) which is nice.
+Here we've separated out our model (state) from the view (component) which is pretty nice.

 Add as many values as you like, and they'll stay clean and _relatively_ organized in your code.
-(You still need good design!)
+(You'll still need good design!)

 <br/>